Back to articles

 In the fast-evolving world of web applications, staying secure means more than just patching known vulnerabilities.
 It demands a sophisticated testing strategy that blends the precision of automation with the nuanced insight of human expertise.
-For most security teams, the challenge isn't choosing between automated tools and manual testing—it's mastering the art of combining them for maximum impact.
+For most security teams, the challenge isn't choosing between automated tools and manual testing.
+It's mastering the art of combining them for maximum impact.

 Automated tools are champions at catching the low-hanging fruit, the repeatable and obvious flaws.
 But they often miss the subtle, complex vulnerabilities rooted in business logic or multi-step attack chains that only a human can uncover.
 Manual testing, while invaluable for these deeper issues, is resource-intensive and time-consuming.
 The real win lies in finding the perfect synergy.